Jim McElwain: Central Michigan University

 McElwain was announced as the 29th head football coach of the Central Michigan Chippewas on December 2, 2018.
-McElwain took over a CMU program that had gone 1-11 in 2018 with no wins against FBS opponents.
-In his first season with the Chippewas, McElwain led the team to an 8-4 record, and an appearance in the Mid American Conference championship game against the Miami Redhawks at Ford Field in Detroit where they would lose 26-21.
+McElwain took over a CMU program that had gone 1–11 in 2018 with no wins against FBS opponents.
+In his first season with the Chippewas, McElwain led the team to an 8–4 record, and an appearance in the Mid American Conference Championship Game against the Miami Redhawks at Ford Field in Detroit where they lost 26–21.

-McElwain was named the Mid American Conference Coach of the Year on December 4, 2019 and on December 9, Central Michigan accepted an invitation to play in the New Mexico Bowl against the San Diego State Aztecs in which CMU would lose by a score of 41-11.
+McElwain was named the Mid American Conference Coach of the Year.
+On December 9, Central Michigan accepted an invitation to play in the New Mexico Bowl against the San Diego State Aztecs in which Central Michigan lost by a score of 48–11.

-A few days after the end of the 2019 season, McElwain announced he would return to Central Michigan for the 2020 season.
 In 2020, the Chippewas played a conference-only schedule due to the ongoing COVID-19 pandemic.
-CMU finished with a 3-3 record, including a win over rival Eastern Michigan.
+CMU finished with a 3–3 record, including a win over rival Eastern Michigan.

-McElwain and Central Michigan would finish the 2021 season with a 9-4 record.
-They finished as co-champions of the MAC West division, but would lose the tie breaker to Northern Illinois, who defeated the Chippewas 39-38 earlier in the season.
-Central Michigan would go on to defeat Washington State in the Sun Bowl by a score of 24-21.
+McElwain and Central Michigan finished the 2021 season with a 9–4 record.
+They finished as co-champions of the MAC West division, but would lose the tie breaker to Northern Illinois, who defeated the Chippewas 39–38 earlier in the season.
+Central Michigan defeated Washington State in the Sun Bowl by a score of 24–21.

+In the 2022 season, McElwain coached the team to a 4–8 record.
+On July 24, 2022, he suffered a seizure, resulting in his few-day hospitalization and missing the MAC Media Day (July 26).
+After the 2022 season, McElwain agreed to a three-year contract extension.
+In the 2023 season, McElwain led the team to a 5–7 record.

+On November 20, 2024, McElwain announced his intention to retire from coaching at the conclusion of the 2024 season.
+In the 2024 season, he coached the team to a 4–8 record.